 Available bidding strategy

-All standard video metrics are available for video discovery ads.
+All standard video metrics are available for in-feed video ads.